Aligarh hooch tragedy: Death toll rises to 36 | Politics

 ''Can such victims be denied ex-gratia relief on vague technical grounds?'' he asked.

-The SP leader further claimed that there are similar cases in several other villages and they should be investigated immediately in order to prevent further agony for the bereaved families.
+The SP leader further claimed there are similar cases in several other villages and they should be investigated immediately to prevent further agony for the bereaved families.

 Other opposition parties also alleged discrepancies in the official death toll.